 What to bring

-Each production group is encouraged to bring their own recording equipment as well as iPad or laptop with Adobe software installed.
-A check list of what to bring could look liek this ...
+Each production group is encouraged to bring their own recording equipment as well as iPad or laptop with the appropriate Adobe software installed.
+A check list of what to bring could look like this ...

 - camera/s (phone cameras are great)